-We all know that wellness and sustainability were two trends at the forefront for corporate events last year.
+We all know that wellness and sustainability were two trends at the forefront of corporate events last year.
 It’s still true in 2019!
-Event attendees in general are focused on health, culture, experiences, and connection and with that in mind, meatless dishes, unique flavors, vegetables, and savory, low-calorie cocktails are some popular food and drinks being highlighted on corporate event menus this year.
+Event attendees in general are focused on health, culture, experiences, and connection.
+With that in mind, meatless dishes, unique flavors, vegetables, and low-calorie, savory cocktails are some popular food and drinks being highlighted on corporate event menus this year.

-Chefs are emphasizing vegan, vegetarian and raw food dishes.
-Main dishes that are comprised of vegetables only are being offered and plant-based proteins like Jackfruit are becoming a common meat alternative.
+Chefs are emphasizing vegan, vegetarian, and raw food dishes to promote wellness.
+Main dishes that are comprised of vegetables only are being offered, and plant-based proteins, such as jackfruit, are becoming a common meat alternative.
 As in 2018, sustainability practices are more important than ever.
-Organic produce continues to be sourced locally and chefs continue to work on creating zero food waste.
+Organic produce continues to be sourced locally, and chefs continue to work on creating zero food waste.

-African, Israeli, Kazakhstan and Japanese spices are finding their way into specialty dishes.
-Ethnic dishes we are seeing chefs include on event menus this year are: Turkish shawarma, Polish bratwurst and pierogis, Indian chicken tikka masala, Spanish chorizo with papas bravas (cubed potatoes in a spicy tomato sauce), and from the Yucatan peninsula, cochinita pibil (pork taco with pickled red onion).
+African, Israeli, Kazakhstan, and Japanese spices are finding their way into wellness-focused specialty dishes.
+Ethnic dishes we are seeing chefs include on event menus this year are Turkish shawarma, Polish bratwurst and pierogis, Indian chicken tikka masala, Spanish chorizo with papas bravas (cubed potatoes in a spicy tomato sauce), and from the Yucatan peninsula, cochinita pibil (pork taco with pickled red onion).

-Superfoods like goji berries and mushrooms are now being highlighted not only in food but infused into cocktails and other beverages like seltzer and mushroom tea.
+Superfoods like goji berries and mushrooms are now being highlighted not only in food but also infused into cocktails and other beverages, such as seltzer and mushroom tea.